GoogleForCreators/web-stories-wp/docs/third-party-integration/dashboard/getting-started/getting-started.md

 ### Page Content - (2)

-In this area a page contents will be loaded depending on what link is selected in the left rail.
+In this area, a page's content will be loaded depending on what link is selected in the left rail.